JoelHutchinson/JoelHutchinson/README.md

 ### 🚀 Web Developer

-I’m a full-stack developer with a strong background in web development, cloud platforms, and AI/ML.
+I’m a full-stack web developer with a strong background in AI/ML.

 ---